qkzk/fm/development.md

 ### Other ideas

+- [ ] FEAT: common themes
+- [ ] FEAT: allow settings in plugins & store them in config file
+  - [ ] should be done from
 - [ ] FEAT: dired inspiration.
   - [ ] WONTDO: mouse over should color something
   - [ ] WONTDO: folders should end with /